dougeby/IntuneDocs/intune-user-help/using-your-ios-device-with-intune.md

 ---

-# Using your iOS device with Intune
+# Using your iOS device with Intune Company Portal

-There are a number of things you can do with Intune to make your work life easier.
-Here's a list of the most common things you might be asked to do by your company.
+This article lists tasks and information specific to the Company Portal app for iOS, and can help you troubleshoot and manage your iOS device.
+Click any link to see more details, steps, and screenshots.

 ## Supported versions